'Tea Party Liberal' Promises To Bring A Blue Wave To West Virginia

 "I compare him to almost a Theodore Roosevelt kind of personality," said Keeney.
 "Teddy Roosevelt was this exuberant guy, he boxed, full of testosterone, and I see a lot of Ojeda in that."

-Plus, he points out that Roosevelt was not afraid to buck his own party, and that too reminds him of Ojeda.
+Plus, he points out that Roosevelt was not afraid to buck his own party — that too reminds him of Ojeda.

 Keeney says West Virginians may be socially conservative, but he's noticed that voters often favor a charismatic individual over party ID.
 So he says it's possible Ojeda could win, given the momentum from the teacher's strike.